FLUX-SE/all_docs/en_US/spat_revolution_doc/Spatialisation_Technology_Panning_Algorithms.md

 This mode reproduces the basic experience of a pan pot.
 It comes with some options:
 + The pan law can follow a sin/cos approach or a square root.
 This produces a subtle difference in how the sound travel between the left and right speaker.
 + It is possible to change the center attenuation.
 By default, a sound placing at the center of the two speakers is played back with an attenuation of 3dB (considering acoustic summing).
 Other possible attenuation is : -4.5dB, -6dB.
-+ The PMAP, Perceptually Motivated Amplitude Panning, aimed at improving sound localization on stereo systems and on any pair speaker system with an arbitrary base angle.
++ The PMAP, Perceptually Motivated Amplitude Panning, aims at improving sound localization on stereo systems and on any pair speaker system with an arbitrary base angle.

 ### XY and AB